fxckgfw/shadowsocks-wiki/Manage-Multiple-Users.md

 If you simply want to add multiple users without changing them on the fly, you can check [this tutorial](https://github.com/shadowsocks/shadowsocks/wiki/Configure-Multiple-Users).

+Notice: only Python and libev versions support this feature.

 Setup
 -----